Sometimes you need to take the pictures yourself. Here are a few things that may help you on your way.

 Taking a simple portrait photograph with a mobile phone:

 - The distance between you and the person you are photographing should be around 0,5-1 meters.
 If you are too far away you need to use the digital zoom and this effects the quality of the picture.
+Also, a longer distance between yourself and the person you photograph will affect the possibility to achieve a short depth of field.
 If you stand too close to the person, on the other hand, the person's appearance might be distorted on the picture as a result of the wide-angle lens on the camera which tends to enlarge the objects that are the closest to the lens.

 - If you use flash aimed straight ahead, have the person stand at least two metres from the background (see the section on cast shadows).